zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “To stock” something means for a store to have some thing available to sell you.
 That’s why we sometimes use the expressions “in sto ck” and “out of stock.”
 If you go to a store to buy say a pair of shoes and the st ore says, “We don’t have that kind in stock,” they mean they don’t actually have any of those shoes there at their store.
 They are, we might also say, “out of s tock.”
 “To be out of stock” means you don’t have it.
 “To be in stock” means you  do have it.

-Eiji says the only place that stocks this drug, we’ re guessing, is in the next town, meaning not in the town or small city where they ar e right now, but in one that is close to them, perhaps 10 miles or 20 miles or even  farther away.
+Eiji says the only place that stocks this drug, we’ re guessing, is in the next town, meaning not in the town or small city where they are right now, but in one that is close to them, perhaps 10 miles or 20 miles or even  farther away.
 Lupe says, “But that’s over two hours away,” meaning the next town is two hours from where they are now.

 I must say that is a little unlikely if they’re in the main part of the United States.
 Most towns have another town within, oh, 10 or 20 m iles.
 That’s because when the country was first getting started, that’s about  how long you could go in a single day – but perhaps they’re located in Alaska.
 I don’t know.
 Alaska is a big state located, of course, between Canada and Russia , that is part of the U.S. that doesn’t have very many towns or people in it.